What is reflexology?

 What happens when I go for treatment?

 On the first visit, the reflexology practitioner will conduct a full personal consultation.
 This will take into consideration your past and present health and lifestyle.
-The consultation enables the treatment to be tailored to your specific needs.
+The consultation enables the session to be tailored to your specific needs.